 We may earn money or products from the companies mentioned in this post.

-The first time I had a panini, it was a Cuban Panini that ordered at a restaurant that for the life of me, I can’t remember the name of.
-I may not remember the name of the restaurant but I sure remember the sandwich.
+The first time I had a panini, it was a Cuban Panini that ordered at a restaurant.
+For the life of me, I can’t remember the name of the restaurant.
+Anyway, I may not remember the name of the restaurant but I sure remember the sandwich.
 It was love at first bite.
 Turkey Havarti Bacon Panini are super.
 Try making dessert-style panini for a delicious and change of pace from the usual meat-style panini.

 Panini and Soup